-To assess the proposed sensor's performance, the CPE/rGO@Au was tested with a real water sample by spiking it with a known concentration of Hg(II), specifically 8.9 ppm.
-The water sample was analyzed using 12 mL of 0.1 M acetate buffer and 3 mL of the water sample.
-The treated samples were evaluated using the sensor under optimal conditions, with the results summarized in Table 2.
-These findings indicate that the sensor reliably and precisely quantifies Hg(II) in the sample.
+To evaluate the proposed sensor's application, the CPE/rGO@Au was tested with a real water sample by spiking a known concentration of Hg (II).
+The treated samples were analyzed using the sensor under optimal conditions; the results are provided in Table 2.
+These results clearly demonstrate that the analytical performance of this sensor for Hg(II) can be accurately quantified with reliability and good precision.